How To Create An Infallible Forex Trading System

 What do I need to see (THE TRIGGER) – Trade what you see.
 At this point, your mind will play all sorts of tricks on you.
 I draw my supply/demand levels manually and use a CCI oscillator.
 I’d wait for it to become either overbought or oversold before jumping the gun.
 For more confirmation, I’d wait for a regular or hidden divergence to form.
 The CCI becomes my trigger.

 The exit – In most cases, I’m able to bank in more than a 2R, just because I enter on a pullback.
 I like targeting the 00 and 50 levels for exits.
 A positive reward to risk ratio plays a huge role in the overall trade statistics and will improve your performance should your win rate falls below 50%.
+Read about the different trading platforms offered by brokers here.

 OTHER RULES THAT ARE OUTSIDE THE SYSTEM SHOULD INCLUDE: